isomerpages/nlb-learning/_singapore/Adults/Content on Customs and Culture.md

 Bowing down and falling at the feet of the elders is a commonsight at every wedding and other auspicious Indian rituals and festivals.
 This video sheds some light on the meaning behind this practice.

 <br><br>
-<small> Source: Significance of Touching Feet in Hinduism | Indian Tradition | Sceince Behind Touching Feet in India (2017, October 29).
+<small> Source: Significance of Touching Feet in Hinduism | Indian Tradition | Science Behind Touching Feet in India (2017, October 29).
 Artha.
 Retrieved 2023, May 23.</small></p>
 </div>
 </div>
 </div>